turnerlabs/terraform-provider-harbor/README.md

 - user doesn't have to understand idiosyncrasies of ShipIt and Trigger, and what types of changes require setting replicas = 0 and triggering
 - HTTPS/TLS setup via IaC
 - AWS Tag integration
-- AWS Route53 integration (outputs managed load balancer information)b
+- AWS Route53 integration (outputs managed load balancer information)
 - AWS ACM integration
 - AWS Role integration (coming)
 - works with changes made in GUI or CLI